 The market always evolves.
 So while the pandemic has created additional financial pressure for most businesses, it also rendered some business models obsolete or left them struggling to hold on while serving a shrinking market.

-In this episode of the One Next Step Podcast, Tricia Sciortino and Lisa Zeeveld talk about how to navigate a significant loss in revenue so your business can survive and soon return to the place where it thrives.
+In this episode of the One Next Step Podcast, Lisa Zeeveld and I talk about how to navigate a significant loss in revenue so your business can survive and soon return to the place where it thrives.

 1. Make adjustments quickly when you start losing revenue.